estruyf/node-sp-alm/README.md

 ```
 spAlm.list()

+// OR

+spAlm.list(false)
 ```

 Arguments:
-1. Use the tenant app catalog (not required - default: true)
+1. Use the tenant app catalog or site-collection app catalog (not required - default: true -> uses the tenant app catalog)

 ### Action: appDetails